jlwalkerlg/blog/content/posts/philosophy/antinatalism.md

 One of the main proponents of this view is David Benatar, author of _Better Never to Have Been: The Harm of Coming into Existence_.

 Benatar suggests that there is a fundamental asymmetry between existence and non-existence insofar as they relate to the goodness or badness of pain and pleasure.
-Specifically, he suggests that it is good that non-existent beings don’t experience pain, but it is not bad that they don’t experience pleasure.
-As such, there is only virtue in non-existence, and so it’s better not to create conscious beings.
+Specifically, he suggests that it is good that non-existent beings don't experience pain, but it is not bad that they don't experience pleasure.
+As such, there is only virtue in non-existence, and so it's better not to create conscious beings.

 However, the obvious fallacy here is that in the case of non-existence, neither badness _nor_ goodness accrue to anyone, since there is no one around for them to accrue to.